spectrum-health-systems/Tingen-Transmorger/docs/man/README.md

 But don't launch Transmorger yet!
 To build the Transmorger database, we need TeleHealth reports.

-## Running the TeleHealth reports

-For detailed instruction on how to run and download TeleHealth reports, please see the [TeleHealth reports](TeleHealth-Reports.md#running-reports) documentation.

 ## Creating the Master Transmorger database